atlassian/github-for-jira/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your ideas are essential for keeping making it better :)

-## Notices
+## Contributor License Agreement

+Atlassian must have a [Contributor License Agreement (CLA)](https://opensource.atlassian.com/cla) on file from each individual or corporation contributing to our open-source projects.
+The CLA allows contributors to maintain ownership in the IP of their contributions while granting Atlassian the rights to control and maintain our projects.

+Submit an [individual CLA](https://opensource.atlassian.com/individual) or a [corporate CLA](https://opensource.atlassian.com/corporate).

+## License & Code of Conduct

-Contributions to this product are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).
+Contributions to this project releases to the public under [our open source license](LICENSE).

-Please note that this project releases with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project has a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Getting Started

 This app is written in [Typescript](https://www.typescriptlang.org/) and runs on [Node.js](https://nodejs.org/) **v14.x**.

-Please install [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) for the external dependencies like the Postgres database and Redis.
+Please install [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) to easily run the project locally.

 ### Installing a tunneling tool

-To allow your Jira instance to communicate with your locally running server, you need to have either [ngrok](https://ngrok.com/download) or [localtunnel](https://localtunnel.github.io/www/) installed and running.
+To allow Jira/Github to communicate with your locally running server, you need to have either [ngrok](https://ngrok.com/download) or [localtunnel](https://localtunnel.github.io/www/) installed and running.

 This tunnel will expose a URL through which internet traffic can reach your local machine.
 This URL will be called `DOMAIN` in the rest of this document.